 Prospective Music Student Info

-Harding is an institutional member of the National Association of Schools of Music.
-We are awaiting NASM's Plan Approval for our BM degree.
+Harding is an institutional member of the *National Association of Schools of Music.
+We are awaiting NASM's Plan Approval for a proposed BM degree.

 Students in music education who successfully complete the Teacher Education Program offered through Harding's Cannon-Clary College of Education will be recommended for initial Arkansas Licensure through the Arkansas Department of Higher Education, with accreditation approval of the National Council for the Accreditation of Teacher Education (NCATE).